About

 Seward Johnson, Daydream, 2014, aluminum, 432 in x 732 in x 240 in, Collection of The Seward Johnson Atelier, photo: David W. Steele

 Grounds For Sculpture was founded by artist and philanthropist Seward Johnson.
-It opened in 1992 on the former New Jersey State Fairgrounds and was a natural extension of its predecessor, The Johnson Atelier.
+It opened in 1992 on the former New Jersey State Fairgrounds and was a natural extension of its predecessor, Johnson Atelier.
 Hundreds of artists studied and produced work at the Atelier, and Johnson saw the potential of the neighboring bygone fairgrounds as a place where artwork could be sited within the landscape, and visitors could delight in discovering contemporary sculpture.

-Grounds For Sculpture is a public not-for-profit organization governed by a Board of Trustees who oversee the successful operation of the sculpture park and museum.
+Grounds For Sculpture is a public not-for-profit organization governed by a Board of Trustees who oversee the successful operation of the sculpture park, arboretum, and museum.
 As a nonprofit public institution, Grounds For Sculpture relies on the support of visitors, art patrons, donations and grants to offer its rich programs and activities each year.

 We invite you to join us and enjoy the truly unique experience of Grounds For Sculpture.